Kathleen Turner: Remission

-Despite drug therapy to help her condition, the disease progressed for about eight years.
-Then, thanks to newly available treatments, her rheumatoid arthritis went into remission.
+Turner's rheumatoid arthritis progressed for about eight years.
+Then, thanks to newly available treatments, it went into remission.
 She was seen increasingly on television, including three episodes of Friends, where she appeared as Chandler Bing's father, a drag performer.

 In 2006, Turner guest-starred on FX's Nip/Tuck, playing a phone sex operator in need of laryngeal surgery.
 She appeared in a small role in 2008's Marley & Me and also played a defense attorney on Law & Order.
 In 2009, she played the role of Charlie Runkle's sexually hyperactive boss in season three of the television series Californication.

 Turner starred in the indie film The Perfect Family in 2011 and had supporting roles in Nurse 3D (2013) and the comedy sequel Dumb and Dumber To in 2014.

 She appeared in two episodes of the Hulu series The Path (2016–17), starred in an episode of the anthology series Dolly Parton's Heartstrings (2019) and guest-starred on two episodes of the CBS comedy series Mom in 2020.
 On the Netflix dramedy series The Kominsky Method, Turner was a guest in season 2 (2019) and became a main cast member in season 3 (2021).
 The series reunited her with fellow actor Michael Douglas for the first time since The War of the Roses.